s0md3v/fonetic/README.md

 ### Introduction
-Fonetic is a python library to caculate assess pronounceablility of a given text based on an algorithm .
-It may be used in:
+Fonetic is a python library to caculate assess pronounceablility of a given text based on an algorithm invented by Somdev Sangwan.
+A related research paper can be found [here](https://github.com/s0md3v/MyPapers/tree/master/A%20Phonetic%20Approach%20to%20Calculate%20Linguistic%20Information%20in%20Text).

+**fonetic** can be used in:

 - Detecting randomly generated strings
 - Heuristic checking for spell checkers